Inside: Learn why our child’s mental and emotional health desperately deserve more support and the best way to be an advocate.

 Sadly, too often, the stigma around mental health prevents people who need help from seeking it.
 But that simply doesn’t make any sense.
 Whether an illness affects your heart, your arm or your brain, it’s still an illness, and there shouldn’t be any distinction.

 Think for a minute about the ‘one in five’ statistic you just read, and consider the implications of this.
-If you haven’t experienced mental health concerns in your family yet, it is easy to feel unaffected, so who are these affected children exactly?
+If you haven’t experienced mental or emotional health concerns in your family yet, it is easy to feel unaffected, so who are these affected children exactly?

 They are your neighbors.